tonybaloney/tonybaloney.github.io/blog/using-dotnet-aspire-dashboard-for-python-opentelemetry.md

 When you're building applications in Python, it can be really helpful to see live information about backend calls, errors, traces and monitor data.

-OpenTelemetry, an open-source project from the Cloud Native Computing Foundation (CNCF) is designed to cater for all of those things along with a catalogue of extensions to instrument common libraries and frameworks in Python like Flask, Django, Requests and FastAPI.
+[OpenTelemetry](https://opentelemetry.io/docs/languages/python/getting-started/), an open-source project from the Cloud Native Computing Foundation (CNCF) is designed to cater for all of those things along with a catalog of extensions to instrument common libraries and frameworks in Python like Flask, Django, Requests and FastAPI.

 In this tutorial, I'll show you how to setup OpenTelemetry in a little Flask project and configure instrumentation with the Aspire dashboard.

-You'll need Docker installed for this tutorial and some experience with Flask, or Django.
-If you're **already** familiar with OpenTelemetry, skip to the section on [running Aspire Dashboard](#running-the-aspire-dashboard).
+You'll need Docker installed for this tutorial and some code to instrument.
+If you're **already** familiar with OpenTelemetry, skip to the section on [configuring OTLP](#configuring-otlp-for-any-opentelemetry-instrumentation).

 ## Installing OpenTelemetry